prashantjha1124/data_warehouse_project-/README.md

 * [**Notion**](https://www.notion.com/): Used to plan, organize, and document the project.
 It helped track tasks, maintain notes, record important decisions, and keep the development process structured from start to finish.

+---

+🚀 Project Requirements
+**Building the Data Warehouse (Data Engineering)** Objective
+Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

+## 📋 Specifications

+* **Data Sources:** Import data from two source systems (ERP and CRM) provided as CSV files.

+* **Data Quality:** Cleanse, standardize, and resolve data quality issues before loading the data into the analytical layer.

+* **Integration:** Combine data from both sources into a single, user-friendly data model optimized for analytical queries.

+* **Scope:** Focus only on the latest available dataset; historical data tracking and historization are not required.

+* **Documentation:** Provide clear documentation of the data model and transformations to support both business stakeholders and analytics teams.